os-js/manual.os-js.org/src/v3/tutorial/theme/README.md

 ## Icons

-The icons follow the [GNOME Icon naming spec](https://developer.gnome.org/icon-naming-spec/) and are by default in `48x48` png format.
+The icons follow the [Freedesktop Icon naming spesification](https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html) and are by default in `48x48` png format.

+## Sounds

+The sounds follow the [Freedesktop Sound naming spesification](http://0pointer.de/public/sound-naming-spec.html) and are privded in both Ogg and MP3 formats.